 What is Unitarian Universalism?

-Unitarian Universalism formed from the consolidation of two different religions: Unitarianism and Universalism.
-Both have roots stretching back hundreds of years to Europe.
+Unitarian Universalism formed from the consolidation of two religious movements, Unitarianism and Universalism, which both have roots stretching back hundreds of years to Europe.
 In the United States, the Universalist Church of America was founded in 1793, and the American Unitarian Association in 1825.
-In 1961, these two movements became the Unitarian Universalist Association (UUA).
+In 1961, these two movements merged to form the Unitarian Universalist Association (UUA).

-Unitarianism is about much more than denying the necessity of believing in a Trinitarian conception of God.
-Early Unitarian beliefs also taught the importance of rational thinking, the humanity of Jesus, and that we humans should seek to fulfill our potential to change the world for the better.
-Universalists originally were those who rejected the idea of hell in a next world, but over time the focus turned more toward "loving the hell out of this world."
+Early Unitarians emphasized the importance of rational thinking, the humanity of Jesus, and that we humans should work together to change this world for the better.
+Early Universalists rejected the idea of hell in a next world, and over time their focus evolved toward "loving the hell out of this world."

 One contemporary attempt to name some core characteristics of Unitarian Universalism is that,